Nixotica/TMOpenMatchMakingBot/README.md

 8. Ensure you've installed docker (easy to look up).

 9. Now you have a bot, the required infrastructure launched, and the code the bot will use in `/lib/mm-bot`.
-Navigate to `/lib/mm-bot` and run `docker build -t mm-bot .`, which will build the image locally.
+Navigate to `/lib/mm-bot` and run `docker-compose up --build` to build and run the bot locally.

-10. Run `docker run --env-file .env mm-bot`.
 You should see output something like this:
     ```
         $ discord.client logging in using static token
         $ discord.gateway Shard ID None has connected to Gateway (Session ID: d77e6960cc3dbd8d6201ce02f47c0d3d).
     ```

-11. Go to the server with the bot added to it, and try running some commands.
+10. Go to the server with the bot added to it, and try running some commands.
 Now you can either use it or continue to develop this bot.
 Enjoy!

+11. To stop running the bot, you should run `docker-compose stop` from the same directory (in a separate terminal instance if your logs are being output to the first instance), which will run through the necessary tear-down steps to remove queues from the discord server channels, etc.

 ## Contact